Fred Hiltz: Residential schools

 In 2017, Hiltz issued a strongly-worded rebuke entitled "There was nothing good: An open letter to Canadian Senator Lynn Beyak" who had stated that Canadians ignore the "abundance of good" that happened in residential schools.

 Personal life

-Hiltz has described his hobbies as the care of animals (two Labrador retrievers and a cat), reading, gardening and woodworking.
+Hiltz enjoys caring for animals (two Labrador retrievers and a cat), reading, gardening, and woodworking.
 He is married to Lynne Samways Hiltz.
 They have one son, Nathan (age 35 As of 2016), who is a jazz guitarist and music teacher in Toronto.